flexion-mobile/flexion-sdk-sample-app/README.md

 Credits
 ---------------

-TrivalDrive originally by Bruno Oliveira (Google).
-Modified to Fun Flowers by Jonathan Coe (Flexion).
+This app is based on TrivalDrive by Bruno Oliveira (Google).
+TrivialDrive is licensed under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Modified to Fun Flowers by Jonathan Coe (Flexion Mobile).